 “Hi Honey.
 Have you seen Blackie yet?”
-I asked walking into the house.
-I dropped my bag beside the foyer table and headed for the kitchen.
+I asked walking into the house, dropping my bag beside the foyer table.

-“It does look that way sometimes.”
-I grabbed a handful of nuts and by the time I returned to the entrance, our cute black squirrely friend was sitting there, waiting for me by the door.
+I grabbed a handful of nuts from the kitchen and by the time I returned to the front door, our cute squirrely friend was sitting there, patiently waiting for me.